Yield10 Bioscience Grants Nufarm a Commercial License to Omega-3 Assets for Producing Oil in Camelina, and Yield10 and Nufarm sign a Memorandum of Understanding for Sale of Assets

 About Nufarm

 Nufarm is a global agricultural innovator providing crop protection and seed technology solutions to help our customers grow a better tomorrow.
 Established over 100 years ago, Nufarm is listed on the Australian Securities Exchange (ASX:NUF) with its head office in Melbourne, Australia.
-Nufarm is the first company to develop and commercialise plant-based omega-3 and has developed and commercialized advanced bioenergy feedstock technology.
-Learn more at: nufarm.com.au.
+Through its seed technologies platform (Nuseed), Nufarm is the first company to develop and commercialise plant-based omega-3 and has developed and commercialized advanced bioenergy feedstock technology.
+Learn more at: nufarm.com.au

 About Yield10 Bioscience